dteix/bolierProject/README.md

    device-width = physical width of device's screen initial-scale = 1 is the initial zoom.
 1 is normal (without zooming in)

-8.  < link rel="manifest" href="site.webmanifest" > : information about the application (name, author, icon,
+8 . < link rel="manifest" href="site.webmanifest" > : information about the application (name, author, icon,
-   description, and how the application should behave once installed in a device) in a JSON text file. informs details for websites installed on the homescreen of a device. web app manifests are websites that can be installed to a device's homescreen without an app store, the capability to work offlien, and receiv push notifications
+   description, and how the application should behave once installed in a device) in a JSON text file. informs details for websites installed on the homescreen of a device. web app manifests are websites that can be installed to a device's homescreen without an app store, the capability to work offlien, and receive push notifications

    linking a web manifest to a web page

-9. < link rel="apple-touch-icon" href="icon.png" > : provides back up name and an icon for the web page
+9 . < link rel="apple-touch-icon" href="icon.png" > : provides back up name and an icon for the web page.
+   it is the image that one can see if if the website is added to the home screen of a device

+10 .   < link rel="stylesheet" href="css/normalize.css" > : the rel attribue speciefies the relationship btween the
+      html file with the normalize.css file that are being linked. b/c normalize.css is a stylesheet, I have to specify rel = 'stylesheet' the href attribute specifies the location of the file named normalize.css file. in this case, it's inside the folder named 'css' that is inside the folder of the html file that I am using. as a result, href = 'css/normalize.css'

+11 .   < link rel="stylesheet" href="css/main.css" > : coding a link element referring to an external style sheet.
+      this is a separate file that has the CSS for the web page. href attributes get usually coded with the URL relative to the current file

+12.